On the symmetry behind duality: On objects: ko-spaces distributive (embedded) bi-dcpos On objects: ko-spaces <-> distributive (embedded) bi-dcpos

 \subsection{\texorpdfstring{Bifounded purified polarities $\stackrel{1:1}{\leftrightarrow}$ bifounded double base lattices}{Bifounded purified polarities <-> bifounded double base lattices}}

 In the next subsection we will prove that every (embedded) distributive bi-dcpo is spatial.
-For this, we shall prove that the complete lattice $L$ in an embedded distributive bi-dcpo $(L, \K, \O)$ is isomorphic to the lattice of upsets of some poset.
+For this, we shall prove that the complete lattice $L$ in a distributive embedded bi-dcpo $(L, \K, \O)$ is isomorphic to the lattice of upsets of some poset.
 Not every distributive complete lattice is isomorphic to the lattice of upsets of some poset.
 One needs a further condition, which we call \emph{bifoundedness}; a complete lattice is isomorphic to the lattice of upsets of some poset if and only if it is distributive and bifounded (\cref{t:char-Raney-dist-bifounded}).
-A simple application of Zorn's lemma will show that the complete lattice $L$ in any embedded bi-dcpo $(L, \K, \O)$ is bifounded (\cref{t:bifounded}).\footnote{We compare this notion with the similar, stronger notion of \emph{double foundedness}, which exists both in the context of complete lattices and in the context of polarities (for both concepts see \cite[p.~89]{Wille1985} or, e.g., \cite[Def.~26, p.~32]{GanterWille1999}).
-It is easily seen that every doubly founded polarity is bifounded, and that the converse is false (a witness being $(\N \cup \{+\infty\}, \N \cup \{+\infty\}, \leq)$).
-The first reason why we work with bifoundedness rather than double foundedness is that the theorem ``isomorphic to the lattice of upsets $\Leftrightarrow$ distributive + bifounded'' would be false if bifoundedness was replaced by double foundedness: for example, the lattice of upsets of $\omega^\op$ is not doubly founded.
-Moreover, bifoundedness is well-behaved from a further perspective: the concept lattice of a polarity is bifounded if and only if the polarity satisfies a simple condition, which we still call bifoundedness (\cref{p:bifounded-iff-bifounded}).
-In contrast, it is false that a polarity is doubly founded if and only if its concept lattice is doubly founded, with the standard terminology.
-(Instead, a complete lattice $L$ is doubly founded if and only if \emph{every} polarity obtained from a double base lattice $(L, \K, \O)$ with $L$ as the first component is doubly founded.)
-This comparison raises the question of whether the usage of double foundedness in the proof of \cref{t:corr-bi-dcpos-embedded-bi-dcpos} could be replaced by bifoundedness: more precisely, is a bifounded polarity weakly distributive (in the sense of \cite[p.~550]{Erne1993}) if and only if its concept lattice is distributive?}
+A simple application of Zorn's lemma will show that the complete lattice $L$ in any embedded bi-dcpo $(L, \K, \O)$ is bifounded (\cref{t:bifounded}).

 \begin{definition}[$\neswarrow$] \begin{enumerate}

 \item If $(\K, \O, \ko)$ is a polarity, $k \in \K$ and $u \in \O$, we write $k \neswarrow u$ if $u$ is a maximal element of $\{v \in \O \mid k \not\ko v\}$ and $k$ a minimal element of $\{l \in \K \mid l \not\ko u\}$ (see, e.g.\ {\cite[Def.~25]{GanterWille1999}}).